 The current ratio is a test to see if a company is capable of paying its short-term debts and financial obligations.
-A ratio under 1 indicates the company's current liabilities are greater than its current assets possibly making them unable to meet their short-term obligations.
+A ratio under 1 indicates the company's current liabilities is greater than its current assets possibly causing them the inability to meet their short-term obligations.
 On the other hand, a greater than 1 ratio shows the company has a good standing with meeting its creditor's demand.
-Although it varies from industry to industry an adequate current ratio falls between 1.5 and 3.
+Although, it depends from industry to industry an adequate current ratio falls between 1.5 and 3.

-In 2016, LUI's current ratio was 1.25 which decreased from the prior year by 0.63.
-This was mainly the result of slight fluctuations in accounts receivable and accounts payable.
+In 2017, LUI's current ratio was 0.82 which decreased from the prior year by 0.43, mainly the result of slight fluctuations in accounts receivable and accounts payable.

-• Leverage: Total Debt (includes short-term and long-term debt) to Equity Ratio
+Leverage: Total Debt (includes short-term and long-term debt) to Equity Ratio